harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux-api-block.md

 For outbound traffic, set `httpsEnabled` to `true` to enable HTTPS support for external services.
 This enables using TLS certificates for the proxy within the target application.

 - If the HTTP client in the target application is configured to reload certificates with each API call, set `httpsEnabled` to `true`.
 You won't need to provide `customCertificates` input variable.
-- However, if the root certificate directory and file name differ from `/etc/ssl/certs` and `ca-certificates.crt` respectively, provide the root CA certificate file name using `httpsRootCertFile` input variable.
+- However, if the root CA certificate file path is not `/etc/ssl/certs/ca-certificates.crt`, provide it using `httpsRootCertFile` input variable.
 - If the HTTP client in the target application isn't configured to reload certificates with each API call, provide the `customCertificates` input variable to the chaos experiment.
 There is no need to set `httpsRootCertFile` input variable.
 The same custom certificates should be loaded into the target application.
 - You can generate custom certificates using the following commands: